Expert Witness Testimony and Cognitive Bias Mitigation

 The practical consequence for document examiners testifying in Indian courts is that their conclusions are treated as potentially important but not determinative evidence, subject to independent judicial assessment of the underlying documents.
 This places a premium on reports that explain the reasoning transparently rather than asserting a conclusion baldly.
 An examiner who can walk the court through the specific features examined and why they support the conclusion is more likely to have their opinion accepted than one who states a conclusion without accessible explanation.

-Itiel Dror and colleagues published a landmark study in the Journal of Forensic Sciences in 2006 showing that experienced latent fingerprint examiners, when presented with contextual information that implied a suspect was guilty, reached different conclusions about the same fingerprint comparison than they had previously reached without that contextual information.
+Itiel Dror and colleagues published a landmark study in Forensic Science International in 2006 showing that experienced latent fingerprint examiners, when presented with contextual information that implied a suspect was guilty, reached different conclusions about the same fingerprint comparison than they had previously reached without that contextual information.
 The prints compared in the 2006 study were the same prints those examiners had previously examined as part of real casework and had reached definitive conclusions about.
 With biasing contextual information, a significant proportion of those previous conclusions changed.

 The mechanism is not individual weakness or dishonesty.
 It is the way human pattern recognition works under conditions of ambiguity.
 When an examiner faces a comparison that is genuinely difficult (limited exemplars, degraded writing, unusual variation), the pattern-recognition system that resolves ambiguity draws on available information, including case context.
 If that context includes information that the suspect is guilty, has a criminal history, or is implicated by other evidence, the examiner's pattern-recognition system uses that information to resolve the ambiguous comparison in a direction consistent with the context.
 This happens without the examiner being aware of it.